Pogonomyrmex lobatus Santschi

 related to wing-bearing, presence of small ocelli on

-head, and as illustrated in Figure 6.
+head, and as illustrated in Figure x.
+Large

-Large species (HW = 3.41-3.55 mm); in full face view, head broader than
+species (HW = 3.41-3.55 mm); in full face view, head wider than long (CI =

 dorsal surface coarsely rugose.
-In side view, lateral lobe of clypeus
+In side view, lateral lobe of clypeus massively

-massively enlarged with a narrow gap (much less than width of antennal scape) between clypeal lobe and frontal carina, the latter
+enlarged with narrow gap (much less than width of antennal scape)

-two structures almost in contact.
-Psammophore moderately well developed.
+moderately well developed.

 All mesosomal surfaces with subparallel,

-smooth, sub-shining to shining.
+smooth, weakly shining to shining.
 Most

 body surfaces with moderately abundant suberect to